 Homelessness is an issue that pervades many societies around the world but it seems to be an exceptional struggle for the United States.
 Among the top homeless cities in the world, New York City ranks the second highest on the list, with Los Angeles following at a close third.
 Other American cities featured include Boston, Washington D.C., San Francisco, and Phoenix.

-Although the national rate of homelessness has gone down from 21.5% in 2007 to 17.7% in 2015, there is still a lot of work to be done––the rate of homelessness amongst individual states continues to be high and the amount of affordable housing remains painfully low.
+Although the national rate of homelessness has gone down from 21.5 people per 10,000 people in 2007 to 17.7 per 10,000 in 2015, there is still a lot of work to be done––the rate of homelessness amongst individual states continues to be high and the amount of affordable housing remains painfully low.

 So what can we do?